Sound stimulation in deep sleep improved recall for some in small pilot study

 The individuals whose brains responded the most robustly to the sound stimulation showed an improved memory response the following day.

-“Our findings suggest slow-wave or deep sleep is a viable and potentially important therapeutic target in people with mild cognitive impairment,” said Roneil Malkani, MD, assistant professor of Neurology in the Division of Sleep Medicine, and a Northwestern Medicine sleep medicine physician.
+“Our findings suggest slow-wave or deep sleep is a viable and potentially important therapeutic target in people with mild cognitive impairment,” said Roneil Malkani, MD, assistant professor of Neurology in the Division of Sleep Medicine, member of the Center for Circadian and Sleep Medicine and a Northwestern Medicine sleep medicine physician.
 “The results deepen our understanding of the importance of sleep in memory, even when there is memory loss.”

 Deep sleep is critical for memory consolidation.
 Several sleep disturbances have been observed in people with mild cognitive impairment.
 The most pronounced changes include reduced amount of time spent in the deepest stage of sleep.